Mesothelioma Imaging Scans and Diagnosis

 This is a common initial study performed when someone has trouble breathing, coughing, or chest discomfort.
 It is useful in ruling out more common conditions, like pneumonia.
 An X-ray uses high-energy electromagnetic radiation to image dense tissue in the body.

 Using an X-ray image, the doctor can see if the pleura around the lungs has thickened, indicating cancer.
-X-rays also indicate fluid build-up, another type of asbestos-related condition which may indicate mesothelioma.[2]
+X-rays also indicate fluid build-up, another type of asbestos-related condition that may indicate mesothelioma.[2]

 X-rays are useful in beginning the diagnostic process, but they are limited.
 They don’t provide enough detail to give a complete diagnosis or to help stage cancer.